-The goal of this continuing education program is to familiarize therapists with current practice uses of some of the most popular complementary and integrative healthcare modalities.
-After you study the information presented here, you will be able to —
+The goal of this continuing education program is to familiarize nurses, physical therapists and respiratory therapists with current practice uses of some of the most popular complementary and integrative healthcare modalities.
+After studying the information presented here, you will be able to:

 This activity is provided by the Texas Board of Physical Therapy Examiners Accredited Provider #GED012010TPTA2012004 for 1/1/2010 to 1/31/2013 and #1601004 for 02/01/13 to 01/31/16 and meets continuing competence requirements for physical therapist and physical therapist assistant licensure renewal in Texas.
 The assignment of Texas PT CCUs does not imply endorsement of specific course content, products, or clinical procedures by TPTA or TBPTE.